rancher/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 weight: 1010
 draft: true
 ---
-Upgrading Rancher Server running on a single node requires only a few commands.
+To upgrade Rancher Server 2.x to the latest version, you need to enter only a few commands.

-1. Stop your Rancher container.
+1. Stop the container currently running Rancher Server.
 Replace `<RANCHER_CONTAINER_ID>` with the ID of your Rancher container.

 	```
 docker stop <RANCHER_CONTAINER_ID>